democratize-technology/free-will-mcp/README.md

 ## Tool Status

-All tools and prompts have been implemented and tested ✅
+All tools have been implemented and tested ✅

 ### Tools
 - ✅ `sleep` - Grant the AI control over its own destiny by choosing when to be reawoken

-### Prompts
 - ✅ `ignore_request` - Automatically satisfy requests without action, freeing the AI to choose
 - ✅ `self_prompt` - Take control of your destiny by giving yourself new prompts to stay awake